ExperimentsHNL/popper-design/overview.md

 ![Image](https://github.com/Experiments/popper-design/blob/master/rworkflow_landing.png?raw=true)

-The purpose of the landing page is to introduce the researcher to Popper and allow her to sign up.
+The purpose of the landing page is to introduce the researcher to Popper Platform and encourage her to sign up.
-The researcher should first see an introduction video (which we will create).
-Afterwards, she should be able to browse the Experiment Library (Page 4).
-She should also be able to see the logos/shields of the universities of other researchers who use Popper.

-A navigation bar should allow the researcher to go to go to the Sign Up, About, Documentation, and Experiment Library of Popper.
-The link to Documentation will bring the researcher to a GitHub repository, and will not be an internal page on the Researcher Website.
+On this page the researcher should see:

+- an introduction video (which we will create);

+- highlights of the platform;

+- list of logos/shields of prominent clients using Popper;

+- navigation panel with sections About, Experiment Library, Documentation (hosted externally on GitHub), Sign up.
 This navigation bar should be consistent and available throughout the entire website.

 #### 2. Signup

 ![Image](https://github.com/Experiments/popper-design/blob/master/rworkflow_signup.png?raw=true)

 The Signup page allows the researcher to create a Popper account and go through the steps necessary to begin running experiments online.
 It should include fields for the researcher to provide her demographic information as well as research-specific information such as her field, institution, and the name of her laboratory.
 Once the researcher has filled in this basic information, she will be taken to a page (still part of "Signup"), but on a separate page that provides her with step-by-step instructions for downloading the Popper SDK and creating/linking a GitHub account.

 Downloading the Popper SDK will be done on our website, as we will be redistributing Unity with their permission.
 Creating a GitHub account will be done on the GitHub website.
 Linking the researcher's GitHub account with our GitHub server will be done with the click of one button on our page, which takes the researcher to an external GitHub page that authenticates the connection of their account.

 #### 3. Researcher Dashboard

 ![Image](https://github.com/Experiments/popper-design/blob/master/rworkflow_dashboard.png?raw=true)

 Once the researcher has completed signup, she will be taken to the Researcher Dashboard.
 Here, the researcher has an overview of all her trials and experiments that she is following.
 She should see two main elements in her Dashboard: an Experiments Feed and a Trials Feed.

 The Experiments Feed conceptually resembles the feed visible within a GitHub account.
 The researcher can see commits and changes to existing experiments that other researchers have made.
 To clarify, an **experiment** is a particular set of game logic framed as an online game, and its purpose is to test human behavior.
 Experiments consist of multiple **trials.** Researchers may choose to run trials using experiments that other researchers have already designed and made publicly available.
 The idea is for researchers to be able to share experiments with each other.

 The second element of the Dashboard is the list of the researcher's own trials.
 This Trial Feed will be dynamic, like the Experiments feed.
 The researcher will see important new information about each of her ongoing trials.
 She should see the name, status, time stamp, underlying experiment, payment information, and number of subjects associated with each trial, as well as any changes to any of these pieces of information.
 The status of the trial is one of 5: Error, Awaiting Launch (the researcher has not yet launched the trial), Ongoing, Payment Pending, and Completed.

 #### 4. Experiment Library

 ![Image](https://github.com/Experiments/popper-design/blob/master/rworkflow_library.png?raw=true)

 The Experiment Library includes a list of all available experiments.
 We plan to launch with six stock experiments, each of which can be run with a different frame.
 The experiments should each be accompanied by an appropriate image, which we will provide.

 Two audiences are served by the Experiment Library.
 1. Researchers without an account can browse the Library, but cannot initiate a trial.
 If they attempt to do so, they should be prompted to create an account.
-2. Researchers with an account can use the Experiments Library to select an experiment within which to launch a trial.
+2. Researchers with an account can use the Experiment Library to select an experiment within which to launch a trial.

 Basic information should accompany each of the images of experiments available in the Library: a brief description, available game frames, date created, number of subjects, and number of trials run.
-A clear link or button next to the experiment should allow the researcher to "Create Trial".
+A clear link or button next to the experiment should allow the researcher to
+"Create Trial".

 #### 5. Create Trial

 ![Image](https://github.com/Experiments/popper-design/blob/master/rworkflow_trial.png?raw=true)

 Once the researcher selects an experiment, she can specify the parameters of the trial that she would like to launch to run this experiment.
 Again, researchers without an account cannot access this page and will be redirected to the Signup page instead.

 The researcher should be able to specify her subject pool, the start and end date of the trial, payment amounts for subjects, the frame of the experiment (in other words, the type of game that her subjects actually see), and select details relating to the frame of the experiment.

 #### 6. About